 Our hands offer a great deal in helping us to animate our message, express it with feeling and give congruence to our words.
 At Mindful Presenter we encourage our clients to ‘take the hand cuffs off’ and set them free.

 That mean’s taking them out of your pockets, from behind your back and unclasping them.
 Your hands know exactly what to do once you’ve set them free.

 If you are talking about something that is big then make it look big with your hands, if its small make it small.

-If you are not naturally expressive with your face when you speak then practice speaking in front of a mirror and challenge your face to match your words.
+If you are not naturally expressive with your face when you speak, practice speaking in front of a mirror.
+Challenge your face to match your words.

 Please keep in mind that Dalton is a 9 year old boy.

 Watch it here:

 It’s not easy being a high impact presenter and public speaker, there is so much to do.

 You have to use your mind in a way that you may have never used it before and speak and move in a way that you also find challenging.